tomertomism/custom-layout-wireless-keyboard/README.md

+this is a 93-key layout wireless keyboard with a volume knob

 [please DO NOT download this version until I delete this sentence, as unknow fatal error may occur]

 [please DO NOT download this version until I delete this sentence, as unknow fatal error may occur]